nephio-project/docs/content/en/docs/guides/contributor-guides/unit-testing-mockery.md

 There are two targets in default-mockery.mk:

     1. install-mockery: Installs mockery in docker or locally if docker is not available
-    2. generate-mocks: Runs generation of the mocks for go interfaces
+    2. generate-mocks: Runs generation of the mocks for Go interfaces

 The targets above must be run explicitly.

 Run `make install-mockery` to install mockery in your container runtime (Docker, Podman etc) or locally if you have no container runtime running.
 You need only run this target once unless you need to reinstall Mockery for whatever reason.

-Run `make generate-mocks` to generate the mocked implementation of the go interfaces specified in *.mockery.yaml* files.
+Run `make generate-mocks` to generate the mocked implementation of the Go interfaces specified in *.mockery.yaml* files.
 You need to run this target each time an interface that you are mocking changes or whenever you change the contents of a *.mockery.yaml* file.
-You can run `make generate-mocks` in the repo root to generate or re-generate all interfaces or in subdirectories containing a Makefile to generate or regenerate only the interfaces in that subdirectory and its children.
+You can run `make generate-mocks` in the repository root to generate or re-generate all interfaces or in subdirectories containing a Makefile to generate or regenerate only the interfaces in that subdirectory and its children.

-The generate-mocks target looks for *.mockery.yaml* files in the repo and it runs the mockery mock generator on each *.mockery.yaml* file it finds.
-This has the nice effect of allowing *.mockery.yaml* files to be in either the root of the repo or in subdirectories, so the choice of placement of *.mockery.yaml* files is left to the developer.
+The generate-mocks target looks for *.mockery.yaml* files in the repository and it runs the mockery mock generator on each *.mockery.yaml* file it finds.
+This has the nice effect of allowing *.mockery.yaml* files to be in either the root of the repository or in subdirectories, so the choice of placement of *.mockery.yaml* files is left to the developer.

 ## The .mockery.yaml file